OCA/connector/connector/doc/project/contribute.rst

 <connectormagento:contribute>` which is more complete, most of the
 information is the same.

-The Launchpad project is: http://launchpad.net/openerp-connector
+The GitHub project is: https://github.com/OCA/connector

 *****************************
 Want to start a new connector